markdiener10/goplus/README.md

 I will enjoy reviewers coming up with syntactical use cases I did not think of.

-And if for some reason, you would like to see a feature added to the compiler that you know will not be accepted by the larger community, feel free to open an issue and we can discuss it.
+And if for some reason, you would like to sponsor a feature added to the compiler that you know will not be accepted by the larger community, feel free to open an issue and I will review it as soon as I have some free cycles.

+## Caveat

+A bug that you do not need to report is that I need to synchronize the golang language server with the updated syntax additions so the Visual Studio Code IDE does not report warnings and errors that actually do not exist.

 ## Road Map